-Bishops, use open-ended questions when someone is coming to you for a confession is useful in gathering meaningful information.
+Bishops, when handling confession, use open-ended questions when someone is coming to you for a confession is useful in gathering meaningful information.
 Some suggestions of what to ask might be:

 I assume from the fact that you are here, that you have some things you want to talk over.